greg-raven/Impeachment-Chronicles/_posts/2021-11-18-even-if-the-steele-dossier-is-discredited-theres-plenty-of-evidence-of-trumps-collusion-with-russia.md

 ---
-title: 'Even if the Steele dossier is discredited, there's plenty of evidence of Trump's collusion with Russia'
+title: "Even if the Steele dossier is discredited, there's plenty of evidence of Trump's collusion with Russia"
 layout: post
 author:
 - Max Boot